Ambergate: Name and origins

+Development of industry and transport

 In 1791 Benjamin Outram and Samuel Beresford had built kilns at nearby Bullbridge to process limestone from their quarry at Crich.
 George Stephenson had discovered deposits of coal at Clay Cross and realised that burning lime would provide a use for the slack which otherwise would go to waste.
 He leased Cliff Quarry at Crich, and built eight limekilns beside the railway.
 Within a year they had grown to twenty.
 They were connected by another wagonway known as "The Steep", a 550 yd self-acting incline at a slope of 1 in 5.

+The turnpike to Matlock was opened in 1818.
+Until then the main road from Belper northwards had been through Wirksworth and such traffic as there was, would have been mainly cotton from Arkwright's Mill at Cromford.
+However, the Cromford Canal, opened in 1794, also passes the village.
+In 1818 the turnpike to Nottingham was opened with a toll house at the junction.
+The canal towpath can be followed from here to Cromford Wharf, passing High Peak Junction, which is the start of the High Peak Trail).
+This 6 mi section is listed as a Biological Site of Special Scientific Interest (SSSI), and also forms part of the Derwent Valley Heritage Way.